hbroek/reken/documentation/developer-guide/chapter-7.md

 </form>
 <button type="button" data-action="history.back();">Back</button>
 ```
-In this example the input controls are updated to point to the employee based on the `employeeIndex` instead of `0`.
-At the bottom a `button` to return to the employee list page is added.
+In this example, the input controls are updated to point to the employee based on the `employeeIndex` instead of `0`.
+At the bottom, a `button` to return to the employee list page is added.

 ## 7.5 Creating Reusable Components